25 August, 2023

 Greymouth is a turning point in any West Coast road trip.
 The town connects both State Highway 6 (from Blenheim to Nelson, Westport all the way to Wanaka, Queenstown and Invercargill) and State Highway 7 (the inland route to Christchurch).
 Here you can decide to change direction.

-Greymouth is the home of the Monteith's brewery, one of the many breweries in New Zealand.
-Visit their tasting room to sample the liquid gold they create at this West Coast brewery or go for a full-on brewery tour to see with your own eyes how they turn simple ingredients in amazing beers.
+Greymouth is the home of Monteith's brewery, one of the many breweries in New Zealand.
+Visit their tasting room to sample the liquid gold they create at this West Coast brewery or go for a full-on brewery tour to see with your own eyes how they turn simple ingredients into amazing beers.
 Every tour ends with sampling the brews so it’s a great activity for your eyes and taste buds.

 Make sure to stick around as the tasting room serves yummy pub food, from “simple” beer-battered fries to dishes that use typical West Coast ingredients like Shorty’s Seafood Chowder.